divijghose/firedrake/Firedrake-meeting-2025-11-04.md

 [FIAT #183](https://github.com/firedrakeproject/fiat/pull/183) (+46,-19), [Firedrake #4684](https://github.com/firedrakeproject/firedrake/pull/4684) (+96,-17), [Firedrake #4658](https://github.com/firedrakeproject/firedrake/pull/4658) (+15), [Firedrake #4430](https://github.com/firedrakeproject/firedrake/pull/4430) (+1102,-129), and [Firedrake #3478](https://github.com/firedrakeproject/firedrake/pull/3478) (+2241,-516) have all been merged in the past couple of weeks without an approving review.

+## CW: Point evaluation API fixes

+What needs to happen with https://github.com/firedrakeproject/firedrake/pull/4675?
+Shall we merge this ASAP and make a new patch release?

 ## Merge PRs

 ## Date of next meeting